JohnnySprit/Frag-Archive/README.md

 ## Future Plans

-- Develop a React.js front-end and connect it to my backend
+- Develop a React.js front-end and connect it to my backend (Connected, Frontend still WIP)

 - Expand the database by adding tables to support data from other games